 CARE FOR CREATION Resources

-Pope Francis celebrated Laudato Si Week in May 2020 as the global Catholic community celebrated the 5th anniversary of the release of Pope Francis’ landmark encyclical through education, prayer, and online activities.
-The nine-day celebration, with the theme “Everything is Connected,” was sponsored by the Vatican’s Dicastery for Promoting Integral Human Development and led by a cohort of Catholic partners.
-Catholic Climate Covenant created a Laudato Si Week 2020 webpage with many resources and events.
+Pope Francis celebrated Laudato Si Week in May 2022 as the global Catholic community celebrated the 7th anniversary of the release of Pope Francis’ landmark encyclical through education, prayer, and online activities.
+The eight-day celebration, with the theme “Listening and Journeying Together,” was sponsored by the Vatican’s Dicastery for Promoting Integral Human Development and led by a cohort of Catholic partners.

 In honor of the 50th anniversary of Earth Day, our Care for Creation Task Force recorded a virtual prayer service.
 A special thanks goes to the Catholic Climate Covenant for much of the content, as well as Sr. Cj Willie, Ted Bergh, Deanna Spatz, and Chris Schell for their contributions.